OIEIEIO/MoonWalker-HUD/README.md

 The event was a first time experience and puts you in direct contact with some of the most interesting people on and off planet

+A variety of age groups, sincerely participating from all parts of the world

 MW-HUD is an AI learning interface

 if you are going to be a space walker, you will likely need a helmet